-Because of Raleigh’s close proximity to three major college campuses, you will also find a lot of bars, speakeasies, and lounges.
+Because of Raleigh’s close proximity to three major college campuses, you will also find a lot of bars and breweries, speakeasies, and lounges.

 It snows maybe once a year in Raleigh.
 If snow is in the forecast, the city is basically on a halt.
 So if you happen to be visiting Raleigh in the winter, don’t be surprised to see people going crazy getting gas for their cars and cleaning out the grocery shelves if snow is coming.